gracelang/language/spec.md

 user-written and automatically-generated, as exemplified by `value:=` below.
 Such methods _always_ take a single parameter after the `:=`

-3. A method can be
-named by a single identifier followed by a parenthesized list of parameters; in this case the  _canonical_ name of the method is the identifier followed by `(_, …, _)`, where the number of underscores is the same as the number of parameters.

-4. A method can be named by _multiple parts_, where each _part_ is an identifier followed by a parenthesized list of parameters; in this case the  _canonical_ name of the method is the sequence of identifiers followed by `(_, …, _)`.
+4. A method can be named by one or more _parts_, where each _part_ is an identifier followed by a parenthesized list of parameters.
+In this case
-The number of underscores between each pair of parentheses the same as the number of parameters in the parameter list of the corresponding part.
+the  _canonical_ name of the method is a sequence of parts, where each part comprises the identifier for that part followed by `(_, …, _)`, the number of underscores between the parentheses being the number of parameters of the part.

-5. A method can also be named by a sequence of operator symbols.
+5. A method can be named by a sequence of operator symbols.
 Such an "operator method" can have no parameters, in which case the method is requested by a prefix operator expression.
 It can also have one parameter, in which